rukykf/btcpay/README.md

 Ensure that the same-origin policy is disabled on your BTCPay Server.

-Also check that your BTCPay store on your BTCPay Server has been setup for the cryptocurrencies you want to support (Bitcoin and Litecoin)
+Also check that your BTCPay store on your BTCPay Server has been setup for the cryptocurrencies you want to support.
+This extension has been tested with Bitcoin and Litecoin but it should work with other cryptocurrencies supported by your BTCPay instance.